Font Size:

 • Talk to their healthcare providers about any medications (prescription and over the counter), family history, and vaccinations.

-2. Sudden Infant Death syndrome (SIDS) was the second leading cause of infant mortality in 2021.
+3. Sudden Infant Death Syndrome (SIDS) - was the third leading cause of infant mortality in 2023.

 [1] Data for this report have been made available by the Center for Health Statistics and the Maternal and Child Health Epidemiology Branch